TNO/Covid-SEIR/README.md

 ```
 4 . own input files:

-    Load the observed data, should be txt file as corona_dataNL26.txt with  6 columns
+    In the Netherlands input file, cusroim data is loaded including information on hospitalization, The files should be a txt file as corona_dataNL26.txt with  6 columns
 ``` #  column 0 -  day
     #  column 1 - cumulative registered infected (postive test cases)
     #  column 2  - cum  dead